barzine/ShinyCell/README.md

 # ShinyCell package

+*This is a modified version that allows to split by condition as well.*

 `ShinyCell` is a R package that allows users to create interactive Shiny-based web applications to visualise single-cell data via (i) visualising cell information and/or gene expression on reduced dimensions e.g. UMAP, (ii)